l1siki-dev/okinawa_gametheory/docs/02_Solution/01_Solution.md

 Thank you.
 I know this report was long and emotional.
 You must be tired.
 But you are here.
 You are here because you care about Japan and its people.
-This is the final chapter.

 We have walked through together.
 We have seen how our money is wasted, how our security is undermined, and how Okinawa is kept poor by design.

-We saw a bright hope that Okinawa can be the beacon of creativity, with beautiful beaches for extra.
+But we also saw a bright hope: A Creative Digital Island.

-I want to say the most important thing:
+Now, I must ask you to do the hardest thing of all:
 **Do not hunt for villains.**

 ## Do not hunt for villains.
 There are no villains, just true believers who believed bad data.

-As I explained, they are doing what's best for them.
-And that shouldn't be punished.
+As I explained, the politicians and bureaucrats are doing what is best for *them*.
-They believed they were doing the right thing.
-They are not evil people.
+They are not evil.
+They are rational.
-What they did was likely portrayed as "justice" in their circle.
-Tokyo kept Okinawa poor to save all of us.
-Local media did just what corporations do, and likely most of the people inside believed that they were doing the morally right thing.
+To them, keeping the current system alive looks like "Justice."
+To Tokyo, sending money looked like "Stability."
+To the local media, fueling the conflict looked like "Righteousness."

-They are just true believer that situated within a bad structure.
+They are just true believers trapped in a bad structure.
-And other players I didn't explain in this report are the same.

 **The evil is not in the People.
 The evil is in the Structure.**
 All of this was legal.
-All of this was rational for the players involved.
+All of this was rational.
 But the result was a disaster for Japan.

 So, let's not blame people and start **fixing the structure.**
 We've already lost too much time and resources; we have to focus on what matters.

 And, Remember? **"The Conflict" is their business.**
 That's what kept this scam alive for over 50 years.
-If we start fighting each other—Right vs. Left, Mainland vs. Okinawa—we are just giving them more time and money.
+If we start fighting each other—Right vs. Left, Mainland vs. Okinawa—we are just giving them more content for their show.
+We are giving them more time.

 **We will not fall for their trap anymore.**